 1. Economic benefits achieved as a result of increased efficiency.
 These benefits are primarily quantified in work time costs; by multiplying these costs by an average salary of an employee from a relevant field, an expression of these benefits in financial terms may be obtained; however, it must be noted that work time saving does not in itself guarantee financial benefits, thus it cannot be classified as direct benefits.
+The assessment of the cost-benefit analysis of the implementation of the Directive during the reference period in each year of functioning of the Lithuanian Spatial Information Infrastructure identified savings of around 40.000 working days.
+In terms of average wages in the target sectors in Lithuania, in 2020 this amounted to annual EUR 2,9 million.

-- The assessment of the cost-benefit analysis of the implementation of the Directive during the reference period in each year of functioning of the Lithiuanian Spatial Infrastructure identified savings of around 20.000 working days.
-In terms of average wages in the sector in Lithuania, this amounts to EUR 1,2 million. - During the reporting period following the implementation of the further development of the LISI development project, the socio-economic benefits have been assessed from LTL 3,1 million (EUR 0,9 million) in the year 2014 to an average of 1,8 million euros annually. - Indirect benefits achieved as a result of greater spatial data and existing LSI tools for decision-making.
+- 2. Indirect benefits achieved as a result of greater spatial data and existing LSI tools for decision-making.
 Where decision-makers are better informed, this leads to less problems and arguments, and the resulting financial and time costs are reduced.
 Examples of such benefits are as follows: - Improved availability and transparency of spatial data sets resulted in a smaller number of territorial pre-litigation disputes and legal proceedings arising out of the incompatibility of spatial data sets; - The land owners being able to view parcel data online, they are better informed, resulting in lower fines for abandoned land administration; the use (restitution) of land more effective resolution of issues; - More effective registration of errors and a smaller number of related errors in spatial data sets; - A number of reduced duplication of spatial data sets (it is unnecessary to keep copies available online) and no need for repeated efforts to collect similar data sets. - 3.
 Indirect benefits achieved as a result of increased use of spatial information to create various services and new spatial data sets.
 Examples of such benefits are as follows: - Higher number of ongoing projects for the development of spatial information systems, greater demand for professionals, new jobs; - New spatial data sets are created by using the main national spatial data sets, thereby conferring added value to the collected information, for example, maps displaying the distribution of criminal offences, tourist routes, objects of folklore and literature; - Charter distributed data collection (crowdsourdng) by users create spatial data sets, for example, error or issue notifications, tourist information, etc. - 4.
 Indirect social benefits primarily linked to improved awareness and motivation at all levels: - strengthened cooperation between different organisations by using the same spatial data as an instrument for interconnection; - qualitatively new possibilities for using spatial information, increasing number of creators of spatial data and addedvalue services, especially among educational institutions; less investments in hardware and software and more investments in innovative products; - better citizens' awareness of the living and business environment, ability to use spatial analysis tools and more active participation in decision-making; better awareness of officials is linked to expected higher rates of "good" decisions (i.e. fully justified taking account of the more influential environmental factors) decisions.